 And so I had three goals in mind when creating African-American Homeschool Moms:

-- Second, I wanted to create a place where African-American moms could turn to find helpful information about beginning or furthering their homeschool journey.
-This website is a great place to find valuable information.
+- Next, I wanted to create a website where African-American moms could find helpful information about beginning or furthering their homeschool journey, as well as the encouragement and resources to help make the journey a pleasant one.

-- Finally, I wanted to create a place where African-American homeschool moms could network and share encouragement and resources about their homeschool experiences in a friendly environment.
-The private African-American Homeschool Moms Facebook Group is the perfect place to connect with other Black homeschoolers.
-It’s an active group with over 2,000 moms.
+- Finally, I wanted to create an online community where African-American moms could network and share encouragement and resources about their homeschool experiences.
+The result was the private African-American Homeschool Moms Facebook Group, a friendly, active, and knowledgeable group with over 2,000 moms.

 Who Am I?